drovani/rovaninet-gridsome/posts/2022/2022-02-09-The-Book-of-Boba-Fett-Season-1.md

 - Does this fancy new/old building get destroyed in an upcoming movie?
 I clearly wasn't paying enough attention to those movies.
 - Armor or Weapon - seems like a pretty asshole choice to force the kid to make.
 - Is Groku going to get his own series, too?
+- If Timothy Olyphant is for real dead, this show is officially the worst timeline.
+- If Jennifer Beals is for real dead, this show is most definitely officially the worst timeline.

 Ok, so _The Mandalorian_ Season 2.5 seems to be going well enough.
 It's a little weird that the producers decided to pad BoBF Season 1 by splicing Mando into it, but I'm okay with getting off of Boba for a few episodes.

+## Chapter 7: Season Finale Already?!
+That's Fantastic

+- Nothing like being a puppet who thinks he has no strings.
+- Oooh... heist-style montage explaining how the operations are progressing.
+- Boba Fett is in beskar armor, which can supposedly take the hits from those "backshooters".
+Why not just pop off the asshole and be done with it?
+- Why would you use hand-to-hand weapons on the wookie when you can just shoot him from multiple angles?
+- Same question with the body guards.
+- How do you write "fuck all the way off" in Star Wars-eeze?
+- Knee-cap gun?!
+That's something unique.
+- Oh look, the two Mandalorians are at the lowest, almost being defeated by the horde of villians.
+Who ever will save the day?
+- Are you surprised that Freetown came to the rescue?
+I'm just shocked.
+- You mean the battle just escalated with the big-evil Syndicate bringing in heavy firepower?
+How could we have seen that coming?
+- I will never understand how advanced machines can miss their shots.
+Weapon firings are all calculations which it is doing in real-time.
+These aren't terribly complication for the computer - so how in the hell can they have terrible aim?
+- Case in point - it _missed a Rancor_!!!
+- Strafing maneuver; well played.
+Something every FPS gamer knows is key to beating a slow turning turret.
+- After all the josseling and _that's_ what knocks Boba off his ride.
+- There was a moment where I was really hoping that _The Book of Boba Fett_ was a one-and-done novella.
+Kill off the dude, then let someone else take the Boba Fett mantle.
+But then again, they can't do that to the fans.
+- Between the Rancor and _Gigantosaurus_, there's this theme of big, loud, angries just being misunderstood.
+- Is _The Story of Groku_ finally done with Tatooine?
+Because this is a really boring planet that the Star Wars cinematic universe keeps coming back to.